-Moreover, only 44% of those which get interrupted feel that their day was productive, whereas 67% consider a productive day when they block their interruptions.
+Moreover, only 44% of those who get interrupted feel that their day was productive, whereas 67% consider their day productive when they block their interruptions.

-Sometimes your pace in starting a task is slow due to the complexity of the task or your lack of interest.
+Sometimes your pace is slow due to the complexity of the task or your lack of interest.

-It is usually difficult to deal with initial inertia in these circumstances, and often they lead to a lot of time getting wasted.
+It is usually tricky to deal with initial inertia.
+It can often lead to a lot of wasted time.